Become a member of the Newcomer Students’ Association by filling out a membership form.

 Our mission is to provide a safe space to empower newcomer, immigrant, and refugee students to build fellowship, capacity and community through their shared lived experiences.

-Be Part of the Newcomer Students’ Association
+Volunteer with the Newcomer Students’ Association

 Volunteer form coming soon